rockpraneeth1999/ecommerce/README.md

 You can populate the product list with sample data:

-1. Execute the `generate_products` script (located in the appropriate folder—refer to project documentation/files for the exact location).
+1. Execute the `generate_products.js` script from the `ecommerce-db` folder:
    ```
-   node generate_products.js
+   node ecommerce-db/generate_products.js
    ```

 ---